chrisruffalo/cfb-wallpapers/README.md

 The output of this tool is hosted at http://cfb.ruffalo.org

 ## FAQ
+**Q** Why isn't my school listed?

+*A* The goal is to have all schools listed but it just hasn't been done yet.
+You can add your own if you want!

+**Q** I don't like something about the way my school is listed/named/portrayed.
+How can I fix it?

+*A* Please open an issue so we can address it.
+Most of the data comes from official school sources and wikipedia.
+That doesn't make it correct.

+**Q** The accent color(s) for my school are terrible, why?

+*A* I suck at colors.
+Submit an issue and it can get fixed.

 **Q** Why did you do this with (YAML|Java)?

 *A* Didn't you read above?
 I'm probably a little crazy to do something this way that Ruby, Python, or many other languages could do better.
 Truth is
 I'm more fluent in Java and don't have to think too hard to do it this way.

 **Q** How do I add a school?

 *A* You can open an issue or create a pull request.
 See the section called "How to Add A School" for more information on doing it yourself.
 We will be glad to help you.
 The most important thing to have is official documentation from the school on the colors in use, if it is available.

 **Q** How do I add a template?

 *A* You need to create an SVG file and a pull request or create an issue with the artifact.
 See the section "How to Add a Template" for more information.
 If you have a cool graphic idea but aren't familiar with SVG files then creating an issue is a great way to get help.